Group Memory Enhancement Programs

 Effective group-based memory programs for motivated high-school students of select COGx partner schools.

-COGx delivered group-based memory programs at a partner school since 2016, with exceptional results every time.
-Programs are now being made available to COGx partner schools globally.
+COGx delivered group-based memory programs at partner schools since 2016, with exceptional results every time.

 “If this program were integrated into the school system, and teachers and students knew the techniques and strategies we learned, everyone would be a lot smarter!”Kevin Hatcher, WWHS Student COGx Memory Enhancement Participant